Key Components of the Discounted Cash Flow Analysis

 - Free Cash Flow: This is the cash flow available to all the capital providers in a company.
 It’s the cash left over after a company has paid its operating expenses and capital expenditures.

-Elevate Your Analysis with Robust DCF Modeling Templates
+Robust DCF Model Templates

 Download the template